petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs/vuejs-app/README.md

 # Exercise 1:
  Create the 'tesla-header.component' for showing the tesla 'logo'.
- See the slides for the solution.
+ HINT: See the slides for the solution.

 # Exercise 2:
 - write a custom filter for translation Miles to km (in the tesla-stats.component)